 There has been much discussion and debate in the UK around the perceived lack of evidence for the use of cannabis for medical purposes - particularly in relation to its efficacy, harms and mechanism of action.
-Here at The Primary Care Cannabis Network, we want to challenge this misconception and outline how there is enough historical evidence to support medical use today.
+Here at The Primary Care Cannabis Network, we want to challenge this misconception and outline how cannabis is an essential medicine with a broad range of therapeutic applications.

 Remarkably, the cannabis plant has over 6000 years of documented history through a variety of civilisations spanning centuries.
 The plant has been explored in many different ways as cultures have recognised and utilised its medical properties.
 Here is a brief timeline surrounding cannabis: